luojiahai/luojiahai/README.md

 ---

 - 🔭 I’m currently working hard for a living
-- 🌱 I’m currently learning an engineer prepares
+- 🌱 I’m currently learning how machine thinks
 - 📧 My email address is luo[at]jiahai.co

 <!--